spacetelescope/jdaviz/docs/imviz/plugins.rst

 8. If you also want photometry result in magnitude unit, you can enter a flux scaling factor in the :guilabel:`Flux scaling` field.
    :guilabel:`Flux scaling` is populated for JWST images if MJy/sr data unit is detected and pixel area is given to factor out the per-steradian unit.
-The value used if this is the case is ``3631e-6`` and the resulting sum will be in AB magnitude.
+   The value used, if this is the case, is the scaling to convert MJy to AB magnitude.
    Otherwise, the value must be in the same unit as display data unit.
 A magnitude is then calculated using ``-2.5 * log(flux / flux_scaling)``.
 This calculation only makes sense if your